irrigating a plant using a hose

 • More severe droughts (local and statewide) are expected with climate change, which may require more frequent watering of young and possibly even mature trees and shrubs.

 • Extended periods of drought can negatively affect most plants.
-Prioritize watering young trees, then shrubs, then herbaceous plants (those with soft stems).
+Prioritize watering young trees, then shrubs, then herbaceous plants (those with non-woody stems).
 Large, mature shade trees and shrubs can be left alone unless the drought is severe or the trees begin to wilt or the root systems have been recently disturbed.

 How to water trees and shrubs